 This is a quick rundown of some of the tools that I use in my development workflow.
 I’ve made it versatile and adaptable to many different projects and environments.
 It helps me speed up my work and focus on what’s important.

-Sometimes before pushing, I like to quickly look at the contents of a file.
+Viewing a file in the CLI is a quick way to verify the contents without opening in an app.
 The standard way to view the contents of a file is

-cat, but there is a better version called bat.
-It has syntax highlighting, integrates with git diff, and pages.
+cat, but now there is a better version called bat.
+It has syntax highlighting, integrates with git diff, and adds pagination.
 I simply aliased

 cat to run

-bat instead and it has been super helpful.
+bat and it has been a sublime experience.

-ls is an essential part of navigation, but exa adds more color and information at the same speed.
+ls is an essential part of viewing your current directory, but exa adds more color and information at the same speed.
 I simply replaced

 exa as it works exactly the same way but provides more information.
 It also has a tree view, for which I aliased

 cd, zoxide is a powerful tool to help you navigate directories quickly and based on usage.
 Instead of having to navigate to the directory manually, zoxide will automatically determine where you intended to go and jump there automatically, skipping the intermediate directories.

 Before GitHub came out with their CLI tool